 The free movement of people may be one of the fundamental rights of the European Union, but it has arguably caused the greatest difficulties for EU nationals in matters of probate.

 Laws across Member States are rarely uniform for succession purposes.
 In cases where the deceased was a national of one Member State but domiciled in another, careful consideration will need to be taken as to which laws will govern their estate.
 The national of a deceased person, where he or she was domiciled, and where his or her assets are located will all play a part in determining what laws should apply.
+To demonstrate, we take the example of a Spanish and Scottish cross-border estate in a more recent article here.

 This disjointed approach to succession among Member States has been much discussed and bemoaned over the years.
 Thankfully, there have been moves to make EU-wide probate more simplified by way of European Regulation (No 650/2012) on succession.
 The new Regulation No 650/2012 aims to harmonise and clarify the conflicts of laws that exist between jurisdictions in the EU.